All Episodes

 These things can happen.

-Bobby Jindal has a new book, and I have a copy of it autographed right over there.
+Bobby Jindal has a new book, and I have a copy of it, autographed right over there.

 He uses this book to portray Obama as disconnected from the spill.

-Because it was his state that was under assault by Obama, the federal government.
+And if there's anybody that knows, it's Bobby Jindal because it was his state that was under assault by Obama, the federal government.

 On Obama's first trip to Louisiana after the BP spill, the governor describes how the president took him aside on the tarmac after arriving to complain about a letter that Jindal had sent to the administration requesting authorization for food stamps for those who had lost their jobs because of the spill.

-As Jindal describes it, the letter was entirely routine.
+As Jindal describes it, the letter was entirely routine, yet Obama was angry and concerned about looking bad.

 You don't embarrass me by sending me a letter asking for food stamps.